Luka Dončić: Player profile

 Dončić has frequently been described as a "position-less guard" with attributes of a point guard, shooting guard, and small forward.
 Standing 6 ft 8 in and weighing 230 lbs, he has been praised for his exceptional size and strength for the guard position.
-Dallas Mavericks executive Donnie Nelson lauded his "point forward ability" and sports website The Ringer labeled him a "legitimate point guard with the size of a small-ball power forward."
+Dallas Mavericks executive Donnie Nelson lauded Dončić's "point forward ability" and sports website The Ringer labeled him a "legitimate point guard with the size of a small-ball power forward."

 Since his early years with Real Madrid, Dončić was tabbed as one of Europe's premier talents, with Spanish newspaper Marca giving him the nickname "El Niño Maravilla" (The Wonder Boy).
-Entering the 2018 NBA draft, he was widely seen as one of the best and most accomplished European prospects of his generation.
+Entering the 2018 NBA draft, Dončić was widely seen as one of the best and most accomplished European prospects of his generation.
 Slam magazine considered Dončić the "best international prospect ever," and sports website SB Nation called him "most accomplished NBA prospect in decades."
-An anonymous NBA veteran scouting executive said that his game was "leap years above anyone" in his draft class.
+An anonymous NBA veteran scouting executive said that Dončić's game was "leap years above anyone" in his draft class.

 Dončić is versatile on the offensive end, displaying proficiency in shooting three-pointers, mid-range jump shots, floaters, and shots in the post.
-His basketball IQ, intangibles, and skills have been considered his primary assets, and he is seen as an elite facilitator, especially on the pick and roll.
-NBA and EuroLeague coach Ettore Messina called him "phenomenal, especially mentally" for his age.
+His basketball IQ, intangibles, and skills have been considered his primary assets, and Dončić is seen as an elite facilitator, especially on the pick and roll.
+NBA and EuroLeague coach Ettore Messina called Dončić "phenomenal, especially mentally" for his age.
 His lack of lateral quickness to stay in front of most NBA point guards and wings has been labeled one of his main flaws.
 Dallas Mavericks head coach Rick Carlisle refuted some of the worries regarding Dončić's athleticism, stating that "for a 19-year-old, he's got a really unusual combination of size, speed, and deceptive quickness."
-By his second year, Luka's ability to accelerate off a pick and blow by defenders to get to the basket is seen as one of his strengths.
-Given the false characterisation of his abilities and his subsequent success in the NBA, some speculate that prejudiced stereotyping might have had a role in his negative pre-draft evaluation.
+By his second year, Dončić's ability to accelerate off a pick and blow by defenders to get to the basket was seen as one of his strengths.
+Given the false characterisation of Dončić's abilities and his subsequent success in the NBA, some speculate that prejudiced stereotyping had a role in his negative pre-draft evaluation.